-The conference will comprise six panels featuring original, current research on the Arabic-script manuscript cultures of North and Sub-Saharan Africa and the care and management of manuscript collections across the continent:
+The conference will comprise five panels featuring original, current research on the Arabic-script manuscript cultures of North and Sub-Saharan Africa and the care and management of manuscript collections across the continent:

 Each panel will include four papers: one presented by an invited keynote speaker and three presented by persons selected through a call for papers.
 Additionally, the conference will include six workshops corresponding to the themes of the panels.
 The languages of the conference will be Arabic, English, and French; and simultaneous interpretation will be available throughout the event.
 All panels and workshops will be held on Eastern European Time (EET).
 Subsequent to the conference, the organizers will publish its papers in an edited volume of proceedings.

 Registration for the event is now closed but live broadcast will be available on the conference’s Facebook page.